-CAD Processor recognizes different sheet metal features without asking the user to enumerate their types beforehand explicitly.
+Our in-house SDK recognizes different sheet metal features without asking the user to enumerate their types beforehand explicitly.
 Unlike FreeCAD and seemingly SpaceClaim, it also counts the detected features and derives some handy props such as the stock area, its perimeter, etc.

-Sheet metal unfolding in CAD Processor.
+Sheet metal unfolding with our SDK.

 First off, like in any other geometric algorithm, there should be a driving idea.
 Without such, any algorithm facing high enough "selection pressure" is doomed at becoming a big ball of mud impossible to maintain.
 The key idea behind sheet metal unfolding is splitting up the CAD model in two sides.
 Once you're armed with AAG, graph theory's formalism starts serving you and shortly pays off.